dchristl/macless-haystack/FAQ.md

 It seems your account score is not high enough.
 Log in to https://appleid.apple.com/ and add your credit card (nothing will be charged) or additional data to increase it.
 ```

 This can happen with new accounts that have not provided any data and/or devices.
-A solution might be to add a payment method (i.e. credit card) and/or some more data to the account at [Apple](https://appleid.apple.com/).
+A solution might be to add a payment method (i.e. credit card), register your account with a real Apple device and/or add some more data to the account at [Apple](https://appleid.apple.com/).

 There are indications that accounts newly registered through [Apple Music](https://play.google.com/store/apps/details?id=com.apple.android.music) do not have this issue.